ove/ove-apps/packages/ove-app-networks/README.md

 The networks app has a transparent background.
 If required, a background colour of choice can be set using the [Background Utility](../ove-app-html/docs/UTIL_BACKGROUND.md) provided by OVE.

+If the networks app is used to display static networks no further controlling would be required after the node-link diagram has been loaded.
+The app provides a controller and exposes API that can used to control interactive graphs.

 ## Controlling the App

 The controller of the app can be loaded by accessing the URL `http://OVE_APP_NETWORKS_HOST:PORT/control.html?oveSectionId=SECTION_ID`.